The aim was song by Robert Frost – Complete Poem Explanation | Summary & Analysis

 Robert Frost was a famous American poet known for writing about nature, human life, and philosophical ideas.
 His poetry often uses simple language with deeper hidden meanings.

 Q2.
-How does Robert Frost connect nature with human creativity in this poem?
+How does Robert Frost connect nature with human creativity in the poem “The aim was song”?

 Answer: